Best Practices To Gain More Value From Your Customer Experience Survey

 For more information about the metrics we’ve referenced in this piece and how they relate to different aspects of your customer experience journey, you may also like to read our ‘Looking Beyond Net Promoter Score to Measure Customer Experience’ piece.

-2) Make leaving feedback, as quick and simple as you can for customers
+2) Make leaving feedback as quick and simple as you can

 Your customers’ feedback is crucial to enabling you to measure their customer experience, so you need to make the process of leaving feedback as quick and simple as you can for them.